 “I acknowledge that I knew the woman,” he said.
 “I acknowledge that I have known her for about that period of time.
 But the accusation that I had a 13-year affair with her, no.”

-He said his wife’s immediate reaction upon hearing of the accusation was, “Here we go again.”
-And he said he had no plans to drop out of the race – “Not as long as my wife is behind me and as long as my wife believes I should stay in this race.”
+The candidate said his wife’s reaction upon hearing of the accusation was, “Here we go again.”
+And he said he had no plans to drop out of the race.

 “The American public is tired of dirty politics and smear tactics as evident of their tremendous outpouring of support for me, my family and my campaign this past month,” he said.
 “I am running for president of the United States of America, and the reality is that there are individuals out there that favor the status quo of higher taxes, more government and political cronyism and they are afraid of a Cain presidency.”

 White’s emergence comes after two other women – Sharon Bialek and Karen Kraushaar – accused Cain this month of sexually harassing them in the 1990s while he was head of the restaurant association.
 Two other women also have said Cain sexually harassed them while they worked at the association, but they have declined to be identified.

 White said she was never harassed or poorly treated by Cain, whom she described as “very much confident, and very much sure of himself, very arrogant – in a playful, sometimes, way.”